Weekend Skill Building Trips

 Creeking on Call

 Creeking On Call is a pretty simple concept.
 Be ready to go boating when conditions are prime, drop what your are doing, and head to the river.
 Rain doesn’t always fall on the weekend.
-Here is how I think things will work.
+Here is how we think things will work.
 Join the mailing list and/or our twitter feed.
-Several days out from a rain event I will begin to make my best guess as to what will be running and where.
-It most likely will be a creek boating day trip for Class 3+/4 paddlers.
-But it could also be playboating.
-I will begin sending a notice to the email list a few days out, followed by refined plans right up to go time.
+Several days out from a rain event we will begin to make my best guess as to what will be running and where.
+Creeking on Call is most likely a creek boating day trip for Class 3+/4 paddlers but it could also be playboating.
+We will begin sending a notice to the email list a few days out, followed by refined plans right up to go time.
 You will get a meeting location/time, name of the river, and the ETA for our return.
 All you have to do is be one of the first 4 to email and put down money for the trip.
 Show up, we load up, and have the best ‘sick day’ you have ever had to call in for.
 Consider it a wellness day.
 Our basic day trips are $140.
 These little lovlies are a mere $95 per outing plus sharing travel expenses (gas).
 We need a minimum of 2 and a max of 4 to launch a trip.
 Don’t disappoint me, join the mailing list and get on a creek with me.

-The Futa – The river is completely mesmerizing and the water the most entrancing color of blue ever.
+The Futa – The river is completely mesmerizing and the water the most entrancing blue ever.
 The scenery distracts you from the all encompassing rapids as you glance up to take it all in.
-I have never been taken in by any place like I have the Futaleufu in Patagonia.
+Nathan has never been taken in by any place like he has with the Futaleufu in Patagonia.

 The explorations on land are just as rewarding as the river.
 Paddlers and guides from all over the globe flock here each season.
 You might converse in town with someone in Spanish one moment, in French another, and then be relieved that you can pick up every other word from the group from Whales.
 In short, Futa has to be experienced and seen to be believed.

 Getting There – Here is an outline of how going to Chile works.
 Once you have decided to join us, we need to work on getting you down there.
-First, I suggest taking the direct flight from Dulles to Buenas Aires on United.
+First, I suggest taking the direct flight from Dulles to play tourist in beautiful Buenas Aires via the airline of your chose.
 Then, stay a day or two tourisiting in the beautiful city.
 It really is an incredible place and worth going to all by itself.
-Next we would fly out to a town about 1.5 hrs from Futaleufu.
+Next we would fly out to a town about an hour and half from Futaleufu.
 We will hop a bus or taxi and make our way across the “Frontera” (border).
 We will spend the next 6 days paddling the Espolon (class 2), Azul (class 3/4), Tigre (class 3+), and various sections of the Futaleufu (class 2-5).
-After paddling for 6 days, we can send you right back to Buenos Aires to fly home.
-Or help you get over to Bariloche for a night or two, or on to Santiago or other fun adventures.
+After paddling for 6 days, we can send you right back to Buenos Aires to fly home or you have various options if you choose to stay in Chile.
+We can help you get over to Bariloche for a night or two, or on to Santiago or other fun adventures.
 Allow about 10 days for our trip.
 Stay longer on your own to really get the most out of your airline ticket dollars.

-Costs for our Futa’ trip – $2800 all inclusive with airport pick up from Esquel.
+Costs for our Futa’ trip – $2800 all-inclusive with airport pick up from Esquel.
 All meals, lodging, adult beverage, shuttles, kayaks, and guiding are provided.
+Flights are a separate expense, see below.

 7 nights and 6 days.
 In short, our entire stay at H20 Patagonia and all its amenities.